 The reasons depend on the occasion and the person.

-Sometimes for symbolism, like flags.
+Sometimes for symbolism, like flags or poppies.
 Sometimes for tradition and uniformity, for example at weddings.
 And sometimes just to add extra flair to their outfit.

 Some claim it’s to place the pin close to the heart, but the real reason is less romantic.